Furkanzmc/BitBarPrayerTimes/README.md

 chmod +x /Users/Furkanzmc/Development/GitHub/BitBarPrayerTimes/prayer_times.py && /Users/Furkanzmc/Development/GitHub/BitBarPrayerTimes/prayer_times.py
 ```

-Save this script into your BitBar plugins directory and give necessary permissions using `chmod +x ~/BitBar/Plugins/BitBarPrayerTimes.sh` .
+Save this script into your BitBar plugins directory and give necessary permissions using `chmod +x ~/BitBar/Plugins/BitBarPrayerTimes.sh`.

+# Arguments

+## --no-remaining

+This will disable the remining time showing.
+This way you can increase the refresh rate of the script to 1 day.

 # Credits

-Prayer time calculation is taken from [here](http://praytimes.org/code/git/?a=tree&p=PrayTimes&hb=HEAD&f=v2/python)
+Prayer time calculation is taken from [here](http://praytimes.org/code/git/?a=tree&p=PrayTimes&hb=HEAD&f=v2/python).
+I just formatted the code.